artmg/warmup/CONTRIBUTING.md

 We use GitHub Releases as good practice, both for a github repo, and for a [HACS integration](https://hacs.xyz/docs/publish/integration/#github-releases-optional).
 Once the changes applied in the dev branch have been sufficiently tested, then they can be bundled up for a release into the `master` branch,

 Before bringing changes into the **master** branch, please ensure that you have referenced the changes into [CHANGELOG.md](CHANGELOG.md) on dev.
-You could use `git log --oneline` to gather the info.
+You could use `git log --oneline -all` to gather the info.
+Include these changes in a PR into the ha-warmup:warmup:**dev** branch.

 ### Versioning